 This list is a discussion and information list for trainers of adult numeracy teachers.

 This list promotes the AIM (Alice Interactive Mathematics) system.
 AIM is a web-based system designed to administer graded tests with mathematical content.
 This is a new anddeveloping computer aided assessment package.
 There has already been considerable interest from many UK institutions and this list will be open anyone interested in using and developing this package.
+This list has been retained - 18/02/14.
+The list will not allow new subscribers or messages.

 A UK-based worldwide e-mail broadcast system for the statistical community, operated by HEA Statistics.
 Broadly speaking, any messages relevant to statistics are welcome, although posters are asked to follow the guidelines in the Introduction.
 Allstat's web site is http://mathstore.ac.uk/allstat/